moritzva/ThermoApp/README.md

 ## Features
 * GUI
-* create thermograms from .TXT files which were exported through IRBIS 3 software package
+* create thermograms from .TXT files which were exported by IRBIS 3 software
-* display absolute temperature or relative temperature change with regards to reference thermogram
+* display absolute temperatures or relative temperature change with regards to reference thermogram
 * customize colormap, crop thermogram, select imagesize

 ## Dependencies: